 For example, it can achieve high reach distribution on Facebook’s News Feed.
 From there, it can also achieve high-performance such as users activating AR lenses for product try-ons.
 The immersive UX can then drive product purchases which brings the use another step down the funnel.

 “At the top of that funnel you have things like Super Bowl ads, newspapers and billboards and it’s all about reach.
 At the bottom of the funnel you have things that are more direct response and targeted and that’s where you see things like search.
 So you combine those things and AR has the rare ability to compress that purchase funnel.
 Michael Kors’ Facebook spark AR campaign achieved the reach of the newsfeed but then also stepping further down the funnel the ability for users to then try on the sunglasses, and then go one step further down the funnel to actually purchase them.”

 That last step in the funnel — the actual transaction — is obviously the most important.
-AR’s inherent visualization can boost these conversion rates, but its also accelerated by transactional functionality that’s increasingly incorporated into lens-forward channels Snapchat and Facebook.
+AR’s inherent visualization can boost these conversion rates, but it’s also accelerated by transactional functionality that’s increasingly incorporated into lens-forward channels like Snap and Facebook.